Growing social roots

 - Use the Community Vitality page as your go-to resource for help in your community work.

-- Learn more about ReGen by visiting their website and following them on Facebook to hear about upcoming events.
+- Learn more about ReGen by following them on Facebook to hear about upcoming events.

 Read our latest blog that explores the idea of building social capital and social roots in our communities.

 Never miss a Vital Connections On Air episode.
 Subscribe or listen to new episodes from the following:

 Read our Vital Connections newsletter for community-focused articles and podcast information — sign up now.

 Check out our podcast page for more episodes.